-The Balance shows the flow of energy from production and transformation to total final consumption, in the form of a table.
-The National Energy Balance is our primary statistical release and is the basis of much of the further analysis we do.
+The Balance shows the flow of energy from production and transformation to total final consumption.
+This is shown in the form of a table.
+The National Energy Balance is our primary statistical release.
+It is the basis of much of the further analysis we do.

 Provisional 2018 Energy Balance

 The Final National Energy Balance is published each year in October.
 In April we publish a summary provisional balance with the headline figures for energy supply.
 These are subject to revision.

 Energy use remained essentially flat in 2018, increasing by 0.7%.
 Energy related CO2 emissions reduced slightly (by 1.8%).
 This was largely due to a one-off outage at Moneypoint power station.
 There was a significant reduction in coal used for electricity generation as a result.